- OFFICIAL NAME = REPUBLIC OF GUATEMALA

 Spain ruled Guatemala from as early as the 16th century, when they invaded and overpowered the largest remaining tribe in Guatemala, called the Quiche.
-It was not until 1821, when Guatemala claimed their independence from Spain.
+Guatemala claimed their independence from Spain in 1821.

 The Guatemalan Civil War ran from 1960-1996, which left more than 200,000 dead, leaving many children orphaned.
 The war was between the government military forces and left-wing guerrilla groups.
 This long 36 year conflict was well known for violence, abductions, mutilations and the public dumping of bodies.